crdil/ng6-weatherApp/README.md

-# Weather Forceast App built with Angular and ES6.
+# Angular ES6 Weather Forceast App

 A weather application which lets you view forecast for a city.

 It is built with Angular and ES6.
 Openweathermap API is used to fetch the forecast.
 Foundation CSS framework is used to style the app.
 EJS template engine is used to add the environments scripts.

 Gulp is used to build the application and includes a livereload development webserver.